NBA Rumors: Knicks Exploring Possibility Of Re-Signing Maurice Harkless In 2020 Free Agency

 “The Knicks’ interest in retaining Maurice Harkless for next season grew after they obtained him in the Marcus Morris deal with the Clippers on Feb.
 6, according to NBA sources.
 Originally, Harkless was just a big expiring contract to make the trade-deadline deal work.
 After viewing how sharply the 6-foot-7 small forward still played defense and how genuinely the Queens product and former St. John’s star wanted to be a Knick, team executives opened their minds.
 New Knicks president Leon Rose wanted to examine the 26-year-old closely across the last 16 games as he enters free agency.”

-When the NBA resumes, the Knicks plan to use the remaining games in the 2019-20 NBA season to evaluate whether Harkless deserves to be part of their long-term plan or not.
-As Berman noted, this would be Harkless’ chance to showcase that he really wanted to stay with the Knicks.
+When the NBA resumes, the Knicks plan to use the remaining games in the 2019-20 season to evaluate whether Harkless deserves to be part of their long-term plan or not.
+As Berman noted, this would be Harkless’ chance to showcase that he really wants to stay with the Knicks.